 Tibet’s altitude and weather are major factors in how comfortable and enjoyable a trip will be so it is vital to pack all the essential items on a trip to Tibet.
 This is a packing list that I deem critical for your trip.
-I would go as far as to say that there are no optional items, these are all the things you should make sure to bring with you to Tibet.
+I would go as far as to say that there are no optional items, these are all the things you should make sure to bring with you and put on your packing list for Tibet.

 Even in the summer months the high altitude will bring cold nights, particularly at Base Camp where the wind blows almost incessantly all year round.
 If you go in the peak months of mid-April to mid-June and mid-September to mid-October extra warm clothes are a must.
 Here are a few items you should add to your suitcase: